AdobeDocs/commerce-admin.en/help/content-design/page-layout.md

 1. Choose the **[!UICONTROL Default Product Layout]** that you want to use for product pages.

-   This determines the layout that is used by default for product pages.
+   This setting determines the layout that is used by default for product pages.

    - `No layout updates` - Layout updates are not available for product pages.
    - `Empty` - Uses a blank layout for product pages.